technicat/schematic/README.md

-Command-line tools written in [Gauche](https://practical-scheme.net/gauche/index.html), which I actually use but by the same token it's a random assortment.
+Command-line tools written in [Gauche](https://practical-scheme.net/gauche/index.html), which I actually use (e.g. JSON and link validation in [Talk Dim Sum](http://talkdimsum.com/)) but by the same token it's a random assortment.

 Install Gauche (it's also possible to build these as standalone executables), add this directory to your PATH, and you can invoke, for example